mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * All variable information (standard_name, units, dimensions) must match the specifications on the host model side, but sub-slices can be used/added in the host model.
-For example, when using the UFS Weather Model as the host model, tendencies are split in ``GFS_typedefs.meta`` so they can be used in the necessary physics scheme:
+For example, when using the UFS Atmosphere as the host model, tendencies are split in ``GFS_typedefs.meta`` so they can be used in the necessary physics scheme:

 .. code-block:: fortran